nteract/commuter/README.md

 ## ROADMAP

-This roadmap is organized into stages of development, leading towards a
+This roadmap is organized into stages of development, leading towards a backend for (mostly) real-time collaboration.

 ### Stage I